CrypticMonkey33/ArchipelagoExplorersOfSky/worlds/pmd_eos/docs/setup_en.md

 As we are using BizHawk, this guide is only applicable to Windows and Linux systems.

+Note that in its current state, the EoS apworld is **HIGHLY** unstable!
+Expect softlocks as we work on improving it!

 ## Required Software

 - BizHawk: [Bizhawk Releases from TASVideos](https://tasvideos.org/BizHawk/ReleaseHistory)